AnnMarieW/dash-more-components/README.md

 ## Timer

+This component is based on the discussion in [#857](https://github.com/plotly/dash-core-components/issues/857)

 The Timer is convenient way to enhance the UI and the performance of your Dash app.
 It has all of the features of the dcc.Interval component plus some new properties that includes a timer that either counts up or counts down.